colah/ByronTrialNotes/day7.md

   * He's awake, alert, clothed.
 * I go through the charges and provide his charter 10(a) and 10(b) warning.
 * He responded that he understood this, and asked for a lawyer.
-* I faciliated his contact with a lawyer, Kevin Tilly, at 11:56.
+* I facilitated his contact with a lawyer, Kevin Tilly, at 11:56.
 * Next meeting:
 * Filmed.
   * At DNA room